 View the Post on the Blog

 GT Legends is a sports car racing simulator developed by Simbin for the PC.
 It is based on the 2005 FIA Historic Racing Championships for GTC and TC cars of the 1960s and 1970s but supports an extensive range of modding making this classic game a must have for online racing fans.
-Check out our GT Legends forums for ongoing support, mods and quality online racing with gentleman driving standards !
+Check out our GT Legends forum for ongoing support, mods and quality online racing with gentleman driving standards

 You can also see what other great events RaceDepartment has to offer at a glance on our Events found here.